DIY // How to Remove Stains from Marble Surfaces using a Homemade Poultice

 apply poultice

 Spoon the mixture onto the stain.
-Let the poultice sit overnight.
+Let the poultice paste sit overnight.

 Remove poultice the next day

-In the morning the poultice will be dry and flakey.
+In the morning the poultice will be dry and flakey making for easy removal.
 Scrape it off of the countertop (we used a pie scraper for this step) and then wash the area with soap and water.

 If your stain is still there, you have two options.
-Mix up another batch of the poultice and let it sit for longer (maybe 2 or 3 nights) OR add hydrogen peroxide into your poultice for extra bleaching power.
+Mix up another batch and let the poultice paste sit for longer (maybe 2 or 3 nights) and then remove the smooth paste.
+OR add hydrogen peroxide into your poultice for extra bleaching power.
 Let’s walk through the hydrogen peroxide option…

 for stubborn stains